AzuraCast/azuracast.com/docs/about.md

 ## Questions?
 Comments?
 Feedback?

 AzuraCast is a volunteer project, and we depend on your support and feedback to keep growing.
-Issues for this codebase are tracked in this repository's Issues section on GitHub.
-Anyone can create a new issue for the project, and you are encouraged to do so.
+Issues for this codebase are tracked using [GitHub Issues](https://github.com/AzuraCast/AzuraCast/issues/new).
+Anyone can create a new issue for the project, and if you have any problems with your installation or ideas for new features to add, you are encouraged to do so.